Koinly Review: Bitcoin Tax Software

 Supported Exchanges and Wallets

-Koinly supports over 300 bitcoin exchanges and wallets.
+Koinly supports over 300 bitcoin exchanges and bitcoin wallets.
 Here are some of the popular wallets and exchanges that Koinly supports:

 Bitcoin Exchanges